DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 # Customer 360 Tutorial

-Because we have the humor of a middle schooler on Adderall, this introductory tutorial will implement data-driven features for our online DataSQRL nut shop.
+Because we have the humor of middle schoolers on Adderall, this introductory tutorial will implement data-driven features for our online DataSQRL nut shop.
 Nuts and squirrels - how funny are we?